 Urban Teachers receives input from multiple sources when assessing the growth mindset & professionalism of participants.
 Ratings are disseminated via the quarterly reports.
 The expectation for growth mindset & professionalism is a 3.0 score throughout the entire program.

 The overall growth mindset & professionalism score for each participant is the average of these three sources of information:

 - Coaches’ ratings on TPR Strand E during comprehensive coaching cycles.

 - Course instructors’ ratings on TPR Strand E at the close of every course.

 - The site directors’ ratings at the end of every quarter.
-The site directors also gather data from other City Team staff and school-based personnel and maintains a database of evidence from all of these sources.
+The site directors also gather data from other Site Team staff and school-based personnel and maintains a database of evidence from all of these sources.